msveshnikov/jira-clone-autocode/DOCUMENTATION.md

 ---

-This documentation provides a comprehensive overview of the JIRA Clone project, including its architecture, setup instructions, and usage guidelines.
+This documentation provides a comprehensive overview of the SCRUM Clone project, including its architecture, setup instructions, and usage guidelines.
 It serves as a starting point for developers to understand and contribute to the project.